magicsandbox-ai/magicsandbox/apps/Docs/sandbox.md

 - `options` _(object)_:
   - `app` _(string)_: App to use for storage

-**Returns:** a Promise that resolves an object mapping keys to values
+**Returns:** a Promise that resolves to an object mapping keys to values

 ### requestGetAllKeysData